Student Responsibility and Academic Integrity

 Withdrawal from a Course After Official Change of Schedule Period

-College Policy: The letter X indicates official withdrawal from a College course without academic penalty.
+SUNY Cortland Policy: The letter X indicates official withdrawal from a university course without academic penalty.
 Grades of X will be awarded for courses that are withdrawn after the official drop and add period, the first full week of the semester for semester courses or before the second class meeting of modular or quarter courses.

 Students are not allowed to withdraw from classes the last three weeks of semester courses — after Nov.
 15 in the fall and April 15 in the spring.
 Due to fluctuating dates, withdrawal deadlines for Summer and Winter Sessions will be established prior to the term.